Are You My Soul Mate? Defining “the One”

 Being accepted for who you are, including sexually, is important.
 Too many people carry around feelings of not being “good enough” from childhood.
 If you’re with someone who reinforces these doubts and feelings, I encourage you to a) tell them how you’re feeling and b) if they can’t or won’t hear you, seriously reconsider the relationship.
 Constantly being criticized for being who you are is abusive and highly destructive to a relationship.

-This is a crazy pattern for many, including me, until I realized what I was doing and consciously decided to stop making the same relationship choices.
-It felt weird to be valued, loved and accepted, at first, and then it felt great.
-After I rode out the weirdness of the unfamiliar, it felt normal to feel good.
+This is a crazy pattern for many, until you realize what you’re was doing and consciously decided to stop making the same relationship choices.
+It will probably feel weird to be valued, loved and accepted, at first, and then it will feel great.
+After you ride out the weirdness of the unfamiliar, it will feel normal to feel good.

 A true soul mate relationship is acceptance.
 People are who they are.
 If you enter a relationship thinking you can change them, you’ll become frustrated and the other person will feel bad about not living up to some “ideal” he never was in the first place.
 When it comes to soul mates, I recommend finding someone who soothes your soul rather than tortures it.